Statement on impact of Brexit on Emplaw Online content

 Emplaw guides/cards reflect current law and are updated as the law changes.

-The UK remained bound by European law until the end of the transition period provided for in the Withdrawal Agreement between the EU (31st December 2020).
+The UK remained bound by European law until the end of the implementation period provided for in the Withdrawal Agreement between the EU (31st December 2020).

 EU legislation which applied directly or indirectly to the UK before 11.00 p.m. on 31 December 2020 has been retained in UK law as a form of domestic legislation known as ‘retained EU legislation’.
 The EU Exit Web Archive is the comprehensive and official UK reference point for EU law as it stood at 11.00 p.m. on 31 December 2020.